-Turn left (west) onto the road for Oh Point.
+Turn left (west) onto the road for Odom Point.
 You can see traffic coming and going easily, use common courtesy and wait for traffic coming off the point.
 This little land bridge wide for the most part, but is tight in spots for two big vehicles and passing could be difficult so take your time.

 This large area is the highest on the trail and allows for views of the mountains in nearly a full 360⁰.
 There is plenty of space to stop here with a group.
 When exiting the overlook, return to waypoint 13 and turn left (northeast) back onto the main trail.